-- A. The locations of the regional tournaments will be determined by the enrollment in the competition. - B. Schools will not be allowed to move from their assigned regional. - C. Practice or competition in athletics will not be allowed at a site after the site has been announced in any play-off activity except for a regularly scheduled contest or the host school may practice at the site if that is the team's regular practice site.

-D. All regionals will be held on 21, 2024.
+- A. The locations of the qualifying rounds will be determined by the enrollment in the competition. - B. Schools will not be allowed to move from their assigned site. - C. Practice or competition in athletics will not be allowed at a site after the site has been announced in any play-off activity except for a regularly scheduled contest or the host school may practice at the site if that is the team's regular practice site. - D. Qualifying rounds will be held on September 20, 2025.